Attorneys Handling Cases of Social Security Benefits After Divorce in San Diego

 A divorce is never a pleasant event, and property division is one of the most important issues, particularly in marriages of long duration.
 You have paid into the Social Security system throughout your years of employment and have the right to receive the benefits you deserve under the program.
 If a divorce means you will receive less in benefits, at Mattis Law, A.P.C., you can get help with every issue related to property division, as well as the Social Security benefits to which you are entitled.

-For a free consultation regarding divorce, property division, and issues regarding Social Security benefits after divorce, contact Mattis Law, A.P.C. at (858) 328-4400.
+For a free consultation regarding divorce, property division, and issues regarding Social Security benefits after a San Diego divorce, contact Mattis Law, A.P.C. at (858) 328-4400.